Gjusta Rotisserie Chicken

 Chicken Los Angeles

 Each chicken (half $16, whole $28) is available chile-rubbed or herb-coated, served on a well-worn stainless steel platter with skin-on market potatoes and a trio of house-made sauces: tangy tzatziki, herbaceous chimichurri, and moderately spicy harissa.
-Really, though, high-quality, well-prepared chicken doesn’t need any embellishment.
-Juicy white meat is another key to satisfying bird.
-Gjusta checks both boxes, and has sticky caramelized skin as a bonus.
+Their high-quality, well-prepared chicken doesn’t need any embellishment.
+Juicy white meat is another key to satisfying birds.
+Gjusta checks both boxes.
+Sticky caramelized skin is another bonus.

 Tags: